OpenFAST/openfast/docs/source/user/hydrodyn/modeling_considerations.rst

 the potential-flow solution in HydroDyn using **PotMod** = 1.
 An external pre-processing tool should be used to generate the appropriate frequency-dependent hydrodynamic coefficients.
-The naming in this manual has focused on WAMIT [Lee, 2006], but other frequency-domain wave-body interaction panel codes can be used that produce similar data.
+The naming in this manual has focused on WAMIT :cite:`LeeNewman:2006`, but other frequency-domain wave-body interaction panel codes can be used that produce similar data.
 However, in the end, the WAMIT format is what is expected by HydroDyn.